-Some of the other guitar blogs recommend using a gig bag if you plan to fly with your guitar–citing that air crew will be sympathetic to a soft case and therefore allow you to take the guitar on the plane.
-Yeah, maybe.
-In my opinion, this is a huge risk, as you have zero guarantees that air crew will be feeling generous or that there will be room on the plane.
+I’ve seen others recommend using a gig bag if you plan to fly with your guitar–citing that air crew will be sympathetic to a soft case and therefore allow you to take the guitar on the plane.
+Yeah, maybe, but in my opinion this is a huge risk.
+You have zero guarantees that air crew will be feeling generous or that there will be room on the plane.
 Therefore, I do not recommend using a gig bag for air travel.
 Buy a molded ATA flight case with TSA latches (discussed later in this article) instead.

 Category 2: Hard Guitar Cases